psychemedia/storytelling-notes/grateful_dead.md

 "'Since you have kept the scissors so well, it won't be any trouble to you to keep my golden ball of yam, and take care you give it me to-morrow at noon; but if you have lost it, you shall lose your life on the scaffold.
 It is the law.'

-"The lad thought that an easy thing, so he took and put the goldep ball into his pocket.
-But she fell a-plajdng and flirting with him again, so that he forgot both himself and the golden ball, and while they were at the height of their games and pranks, she stole it from him, and sent him off to bed.
+"The lad thought that an easy thing, so he took and put the golden ball into his pocket.
+But she fell a-playing and flirting with him again, so that he forgot both himself and the golden ball, and while they were at the height of their games and pranks, she stole it from him, and sent him off to bed.

 "Then when he came up to his bed-room, and told what they had said and done, his companion asked, —